hind-sagar-biswas/php_launcher/README.md

 ## !!
 Enable Csrf

-First enable csrf from `.env` file and to do that , go to` /shell/.env` and change the value of `CSRF_ENABLED` to the following
+First enable csrf from `.env` file and to do that, go to ` /shell/.env` and change the value of  `CSRF_ENABLED` to the following

 ```env
 CSRF_ENABLED=true